 INFR-b-3 Include "areas subject to high ground shaking, earthquake-induced ground failure, and surface fault rupture" in the list of criteria used for determining a replacement schedule for pipelines (along with importance, age, type of construction material, size, condition, and maintenance or repair history).
 Existing Underfunded INFR-b-4 Install specially-engineered pipelines in areas subject to faulting, liquefaction, earthquake-induced landsliding, or other earthquake hazard.
 NYC INFR-b-5 Replace or retrofit water-retention structures that are determined to be structurally deficient, including levees, dams, reservoirs and tanks.
-Not applicable INFR-b-6 Not applicable INFR-b-7 Install earthquake-resistant connections when pipes enter and exit bridges and work with bridge owners to encourage retrofit of these structures.
+Not applicable INFR-b-6 Install portable facilities (such as hoses, pumps, emergency generators, or other equipment) to allow pipelines to bypass failure zones such as fault rupture areas, areas of liquefaction, and other ground failure areas (using a priority scheme if funds are not available for installation at all needed locations).
+Not applicable INFR-b-7 Install earthquake-resistant connections when pipes enter and exit bridges and work with bridge owners to encourage retrofit of these structures.
 Existing Underfunded INFR-b-8 Comply with all applicable building and fire codes, as well as other regulations (such as state requirements for fault, landslide, and liquefaction investigations in particular mapped areas) when constructing or significantly remodeling infrastructure facilities.
 Existing PWA INFR-b-9 Clarify to workers in critical facilities and emergency personnel, as well as to elected officials and the public, the extent to which the facilities are expected to perform only at a life safety level (allowing for the safe evacuation of personnel) or are expected to remain functional following an earthquake.
 Existing INFR-b-10 Develop a water-based transportation "system" across the Bay for use in the event of major earthquakes.
-Implementation of such a system could prove extremely useful in the event of structural failure of either the road-bridge systems or BART and might serve as an adjunct to existing transportation system elements in the movement of large numbers of people and/or goods. n/a (See San Francisco Bay Area Water Emergency Transportation Authority) Infrastructure: Wildfire INFR-c-1 Ensure a Wildfire Ensure a reliable source of water for fire suppression (meeting acceptable standards for minimum volume and duration of flow) for existing and new development.
-Existing Underfunded Oal De Oakland Fire Department INFR-c-2 Develop a coordinated approach between fire jurisdictions and water supply agencies to identify needed improvements to the water distribution system, initially focusing on areas of highest wildfire hazard (including wildfire threat areas and in wildland-urban-interface areas).
-Existing Underfunded Oal Oakland Fire Department
+Implementation of such a system could prove extremely useful in the event of structural failure of either the road-bridge systems or BART and might serve as an adjunct to existing transportation system elements in the movement of large numbers of people and/or goods. n/a (See San Francisco Bay Area Water Emergency Transportation Authority) Infrastructure : Wildfire INFR-c-1 Ensure a reliable source of water for fire suppression (meeting acceptable standards for minimum volume and duration of flow) for existing and new development.
+Existing Underfunded Oakland Fire Department INFR-c-2 Develop a coordinated approach between fire jurisdictions and water supply agencies to identify needed improvements to the water distribution system, initially focusing on areas of highest wildfire hazard (including wildfire threat areas and in wildland-urban-interface areas).
+Existing Underfunded Oakland Fire Department